 So why did this whole damn question have two pixels instead of just one?
 That’s a great question that will carry over to the magical gluing of many concepts together.
 Go grab a quarantine coffee before moving along to the next question…

 1 Nope, there won’t be any WANKer conversion to eight bit code values here.
 Remember?
 They stink and make things way less comprehensible than they already are.
 If you are hell bent on doing so, feel free to multiply the code value given by

 2 Many folks and software screw this up all over.
-The canonized transfer function in the sRGB specification defines a two part formula that is close to being the pure 2.2 power function described here.
-It is important to note that not only is 2.2 the not the canonized sRGB output transfer function (EOTF), but also that many displays aren’t technically sRGB because of this.
+The canonized transfer function in the sRGB specification defines a two part encoding formula that is close to being the pure 2.2 power function described here.
+It is important to note that not only is 2.2 the not the canonized sRGB output transfer function (EOTF) in some discussion circles, but also that many displays aren’t technically sRGB because of this.
 In short, as a digital pixel pusher, it’s important to realize that your work will appear subtly different in the shadows if something screws this detail up.
 For more information, the official sRGB specification can be purchased here.
 The clarification as to the intention of the sRGB EOTF is provided via the excellent Colour-Science website link here.
 The specification could certainly use some clarity to carry us forward into the future, as the specification’s intention is subject to debate and discourse.

 3 A million WANKers just screamed out that some displays use HDMI cables and that in turn, it isn’t RGB signals going down the pipe.
 The bad news for the WANKers is that displays will almost always have those little RGB lights in them, and that means no matter what is shoved down the cable, be it YCbCr or otherwise, it begins and ends its life as RGB ratios.
 Keep screaming, no one can hear you…